MJoergen/nexys4ddr/dyoc/README.md

 # Design Your Own Computer #

-Welcome to this series where you will learn how to *Design Your Own Computer*!
+Welcome to this series where you will learn how to *Design Your Own Computer* on an FPGA!

 ## Overview of series ##